◂︎ Mandy & Lexi's Rhode Island Adventures

 Date visited: 2/9/2024

 This is a very small park with a stone dust walking trail that circles the park.
-Finding places to park in Newport is challenging, so we actually stopped here because street parking is available along side this park from October 2nd through May 30th (otherwise, you need a resident sticker).
-We walked the trail here, but then headed down Bellvue Avenue and Ledge Road to get to Land's End.
+Finding places to park in Newport is challenging, so we actually stopped here because street parking is available along side this park from October 2nd through April 30th (otherwise, you need a resident sticker).
+We walked the trail here, but then headed down Bellevue Avenue and Ledge Road to get to Land's End.

 Newport144